ibm-cloud-docs/EventStreams/satellite.md

 You must have the following:
 * access to an {{site.data.keyword.Bluemix}} account

-* access to an AWS account
+* access to an on-prem or AWS account

 * sufficient access to create the required resources in both accounts